Skip to main content

 Open

 DOD concurred with this recommendation.
-DOD provided a corrective action plan in March 2026 that states that the department will perform a structured analysis to develop a comprehensive list of critical housing areas.
-Officials stated they are finalizing the list of designated critical housing areas and comprehensive guidance that includes robust tools that address the impacts of service members who are moving to these challenging markets.
-Officials estimate completing these actions by May 2027.
+In response to our recommendation, DOD issued guidance in a memorandum "Interim Guidance for Designated Critical Housing Areas" in March 2026 that provides indicators of critical housing areas (CHA) that should be considered by the Chief Housing Officer.
+These indicators include the availability of housing, housing waitlists, and short-term vacation rentals.
+Officials stated they are finalizing the list of designated critical housing areas and estimate completing these actions by May 2027.
 We will continue to monitor steps taken by DOD to address this recommendation.

 Department of Defense The Secretary of Defense should ensure that the Assistant Secretary of Defense for Energy, Installations, and Environment, in coordination with the Under Secretary of Defense for Personnel and Readiness, regularly updates the list of identified critical housing areas.
 (Recommendation 3)